MaximRouiller/msp002/Demos/README.md

 We first create a `response` variable that stores the GET request for the API.
 Be sure to get the JSON response as well!
 You can store that in the variable `response_json`.

-Create variables for `total_confirmed` and `total_deaths` and assign the respective values from the json response to each variable.
+Create variables for `total_confirmed` and `total_deaths` and assign the respective values from the JSON response to each variable.

 ## Demo 3 - Create Twilio Message